browserstack/node-appium-app-browserstack/README.md

 ### Install the dependencies

-Install the `wd` driver by running the following command :
+Install the dependencies using the following command :

 ```
-npm install wd
+npm install
 ```

 ## Getting Started